ruiwen9318/InsightDataScienceCC/README.md

 # Executing

-Simply replace the itcont.txt file in the input folder with your test file and run  "run.sh".＜/br＞ Please do not change the input file name.
+Simply replace the itcont.txt file in the input folder with your test file and run  "run.sh".

+Please do not change the input file name.

 # Running the tests

-I created my own test cases and put them in the insight_testsuite folder.＜/br＞ Simply run "run_tests.sh" under insight_testsuite folder.
+I created my own test cases and put them in the insight_testsuite folder.

+Simply run "run_tests.sh" under insight_testsuite folder.

 # Authors
-Name: Ruiwen Liang＜/br＞
+Name: Ruiwen Liang

-Email: ruiwenli@usc.edu＜/br＞
+Email: ruiwenli@usc.edu

-Phone: 323-697-9683＜/br＞
+Phone: 323-697-9683

 School: University of Southern California